 If you’ve not been diving for a while, the Blaarmeersen is a good place to refresh your skills.
 It’s easy to get in and out of the water, navigation is straight-forward and it’s shallow.
 You do need a permit, which you can get from the Blaarmeersen directly, but most clubs in the area also offer them (and at a cheaper price too).

-What clubs can you join to meet other divers and go on dive trips?
+What clubs can you join to meet other divers and go diving in Belgium?

 In Ghent alone there are lots.
 There’s De Manta (the biggest), Thalassa Diving, Gentse Dolfijnen, The Bubbledivers, Ocean Divers, Sepia…and the University also has its own club.
 I’m a member of the Belgian section of Global Underwater Explorers, an international diving federation that focuses on technical diving.
 For a full list you can visit http://www.duiken.be.